ckallum/All-In-One-Twitter-Bot/README.md

 4. Tweet from the command line using the bot account.

 ----------------------------
-##How to Use:
+##Setup:
+ - Tweepy package installed and a version of Python 3.+
  - Make sure you have a [Twitter Dev Account](develepor.twitter.com)
- - Fill in default bot details in 'bots.json' manually or through running 'main.py' and adding the details in through the command line.
+ - Fill in bot details in 'bots.json' manually or through running 'main.py' and adding the details in through the command line.
+   - These are linked to and retrieved through your Twitter Dev Account
    ````
      {
         "twitter_handle": "",